 Kelvin F. Long, Editor, Axiom

 Axiom, a technical academic education journal, explores ideas, assumptions, and paradigms of existing knowledge.
 An axiom or postulate is a premise or starting point of reasoning, and it derives from the Greek axíōma (ἀξίωμα) translates to “that which commends itself as evident”.

 The published papers explain our current understanding of science relating to interstellar studies, and which give new insights or new ways of looking at a problem or known solutions.
 We have also published scholarly essays discussing themes of space exploration, including philosophical.
 The papers published within this journal serve our education, technical, business enterprise and sustainability & development committees, and all papers are peer reviewed within our organisation prior to being accepted for publication.
 Axiom is not an academic research journal, therefore, we do not currently publish papers on new ideas or new technologies for which there are other journals to serve this purpose.

-The journal, Axiom, is edited by its creator, Kelvin F. Long, who is also the Executive Director and co-founder of the Initiative for Interstellar Studies.
+These issues of Axiom are edited by its creator, Kelvin F. Long, who is also co-founder of the Initiative for Interstellar Studies.

 The published issues are shown below along with content descriptions.
 To purchase your copy see the shop page on this web site.
 Members of i4is can access digital copies of all these issues for free.

 - Is the Concept of (Stapledon) Universal Mentality Credible?, Kelvin F. Long